dpretet/friscv/test/asm_testsuite_interactive/README.md

-# ASM Unit Tests - Interasactive mode
+# ASM Unit Tests - Interactive mode

 FRISCV RV32i testsuite is an emulation of the integration of the processor core in a complete env.
 It connects the IOs interfaces (instruction & data bus) on